feizc/Video-Stable-Diffusion/README.md

 # Video-Stable-Diffusion
 Generate consistent videos with stable diffusion.

-Specifically, instead of image latents interpolation, we use depth estimation to limit the content structure and inpainting of stable diffusion to make video keep moving.
+Instead of image latents interpolation, we use depth estimation to limit the content structure and inpainting of stable diffusion to make video keep moving.

 ## 1.How to use?